Rising Sea Level

-Since 1900, sea level has risen between 1 and 2 millimeters per year (10-20 cm or 3.9-7.9 inches per century) on average.
-During the preceding 3,000 years, scientists estimate that sea level was almost constant, rising at a rate of 0.1 to 0.2 mm per year.
+Since 1800, global sea level has risen between 0.20 and 0.30 meters (8-12 inches) on average.
+During the preceding 3,000 years, scientists estimate that sea level was almost constant, rising at a rate of only 0.1 to 0.2 millimeters per year.

-Scientists use averages from a large number of tide gauges around the globe to estimate global average sea level.
-Since 1992, global sea level has been observed using satellite data too, with more accurate results than tide gauges (according to the Intergovermental Panel on Climate Change AR4 report).
+Scientists use averages from a large number of tide gauges around the globe to estimate the global average sea level.
+Since 1992, global sea level has been observed using satellite data too, with more accurate results than tide gauges.
 Satellite measurements show a rate of sea level rise of 3 mm per year, far more than the tide gauges.
 Some scientists suspect that the satellite is incorrectly calibrated.
 Others suspect that the difference may be because the satellite measurements cover much of the globe while tide gauges are near coastlines.
 Along US coastlines, average sea levels rose 0.25-0.30 meters (10-12 inches) from 1920 to 2020.

 Change in global sea level in the future is predicted to occur at a faster rate.
 The amount of sea level rise depends in large part on the amount of warming, which depends on how quickly we are able to reduce the amount of new carbon dioxide being released into the atmosphere.
 By 2100, global sea level could be as much as 1.1 meters (43 inches) above pre-industrial values.
 These rising sea levels could persist or even continue to rise for centuries.

 Sea Level Rise Due to Melting Ice Sheets and Glaciers